Dave's Travel Pages

 Taking a ferry from Athens to Syros

 As the capital of the Cyclades, you can expect to be able to choose from many Syros ferries leaving from Athens.
-During the summer tourost season, there can be over 20 ferries per day sailing from Athens to Syros.
+During the summer tourist season, there are around 6 ferries per day sailing from Athens to Syros.

 The Athens Syros ferry services run from three different ports in Athens:

-Lavrion Port – Additional ferries to Syros leave from Lavrion Port in Athens during the busiest parts of the summer.
+Lavrion Port – Additional ferries to Syros leave from Lavrion Port in Athens during the high season.
 These ferries can be cheaper, but they are also slower at nearly five hours journey time from Lavrion to Syros.

 Rafina Port: You may also find a few ferries leaving from Rafina that sail to Syros.
 Rafina is my favourite port as it is less chaotic than Piraeus.